cetceeve/Simple-End-to-End-GitOps-with-Werf/Simple-End-to-End-GitOps-with-Werf/run/text.md

 TODO: add flowchart here

+# Explore

+Takesome some time to explore what was actually deployed:

+`k --namespace demo-app get deployments`{{exec}}

+You can see that our service is listening to external requests on port `30081`:

+`k --namespace demo-app get services`{{exec}}

 Werf pushes every build that it has created to the same image in the registry, differentiating them by tags.
 Check out the images in the local registry by running:

 `curl -X GET http://localhost:5000/v2/_catalog`{{exec}}